 Keeping us in our place

 When people in a democracy hold the ability to install any form of government, why has the structure not undergone a more radical transformation to equality?
 This is complex and I believe there are many reasons that could be discussed.

 The continuity of the economic, religious, and political organisms of society is obviously key.
 Centralised religions may have withdrawn a step, but they are still in the background and used to control the large sections of society who hold belief in them.
 Religions, which may have been progressive in the ancient societies they come from, have in the modern world more often been a force for the status quo and conservatism.
-The most successful religions have been those which are able to capture powerful armies and states, thus we wouldn’t expect revolutionary religion as it is unlikely the ruling classes would encouraged a religion which threatened their privileged positions.
+The most successful religions have been those which are able to capture powerful armies and states, thus we wouldn’t expect revolutionary religion as it is unlikely the ruling classes would encourage a religion which threatened their privileged positions.
 The New Testament says “Slaves obey your masters” and the Koran says “Obey those in charge amongst you”, the religions which said anything more destabilising would have been unattractive to the Roman empire or the Caliphate.

 Then there is of course deliberate manipulation of the population by privileged elites in order to maintain the status quo.
 The media is the most obvious example of this, with the vast majority of media in most countries owned by the government or by corporations.
 The less obvious manipulations are large amounts of money which go into political lobbying, funding which influences universities, think tanks to manipulate public debates and efforts to ensure school curriculums are pro business.
 Unions and other organisations which may provide an alternative voice to corporate power are also vigorously opposed, indeed efforts to weaken democracy itself are part of weakening the opposition to elite rule.